ow2-proactive/prestocloud-tosca-interpreter/README.md

 ## Building the project

-The project use maven to retrieve the build dependcies, do the compiling and the packaging.
+The project use maven to retrieve the build dependencies, perform the compilation and the package the outcome.

 1. Perform the compilation with `$ mvn package -Dmaven.test.skip=true`